 Attend an Abstract and Artist Statement Writing Workshop

-"Crafting & Developing an Abstract, Project Summary or Artist Statement"
+"Crafting & Developing an Abstract, Project Summary or Artist Statement," presented jointly by ASURE and OURJ, will be held on the following days:

 An abstract should be succinct, factual, and balanced.
 A reader should be able to gain a summary of the project through an abstract.
 Your abstract should contain the following components: